A Brief History of First Radio Parish Church of America, Established 1926

 The Reverend Dr. David R. Glusker, a Methodist minister serving in Augusta, joined Daily Devotions in September of 1985 and began his eighteen years of ministry with Daily Devotions becoming a trusted man and familiar face around the State of Maine.
 His background in hosting a cable TV show in Augusta eased his passage from a pulpit into broadcasting.
 “TV and Church” was the title of his doctoral dissertation.

 Certainly, his advanced degree added positively to his new ministry.
 In his first eight years with Daily Devotions, he recorded one thousand tapes that greatly reduced the previous necessity for repeats.
 Meanwhile, he attended local and statewide religious meetings, which resulted in a broad acquaintance with the clergy and laity of many denominations throughout Maine.
 In the days before closed caption TV, Dr. Glusker reached out to the hearing-impaired community by including a sign language translator for all of his TV devotionals.
 Radio broadcasting, long the staple of First Radio Parish Church in its pre-TV days, continued under Dr. Glusker’s guidance, and increased to six stations that broadcasted a twenty-minute Sunday morning program.
 As if he was not busy enough, Dr. Glusker wrote short religious articles for newspapers.
-Since his retirement in the summer of 2003, Dr. Glusker has been enjoying himself by golfing and traveling the world.
+Since his retirement in the summer of 2003, Dr. Glusker has been enjoying himself by golfing and traveling the world and is a contributor to First Radio Parish Church.

 *Thanks to Carleton G. Lane for his paper “A Brief History of First Radio Parish Church of America, April 26, 1994”